 How can you treat peripheral nerve injuries?

 In some cases, nerves are damaged but not cut completely.
 Those injuries are easier to heal.
-These treatments might be options:
+Depending on the type of injury, these nerve injury treatments might be options:

 If those options don’t help, there are surgical procedures that can treat these injuries.